 2. Check and convert your existing eLearning content if necessary

-Sharable Content Object Reference Model (SCROM) packages are quite common in Learning Management Systems (LMS) and in the eLearning space in general.
+Sharable Content Object Reference Model (SCORM) packages are quite common in Learning Management Systems (LMS) and in the eLearning space in general.

-Be sure to double-check all your current packages and republish them as HTML5 were necessary before the end of this year.
+Be sure to double-check all your current packages and republish them as HTML5 was necessary before the end of this year.
 Remember to keep your project files handy in case you need to make changes to the course in the future.
-Otherwise, contact your SCROM package provider as soon as possible.

 3. Flash as a format is unsafe, highly incompatible, and consumes a lot of resources from devices.